josdejong/mathjs/misc/how_to_publish.md

 Pubish at http://jspkg.com: go to the website, select the github project, select the new version and press the button.

+Publish at cdnjs: add the new version of the library, then do a pull request with as title "[author] Update mathjs to 1.2.4" (with correct version)

 ## Test published libraries